-Handling Sub-Capacity Reports for a Machine Upgrade
+Handling Sub-Capacity Reports for a Machine Upgrade or Downgrade

-However, in cases when the machine type and/or the serial number changes there will be two Sub-Capacity Reports generated.
+In cases when the machine type and/or the serial number changes there will be two Sub-Capacity Reports generated.
 SCRT will interpret the data as being from two different machines even though the data represents only one customer workload for the month.
 The customer should indicate in the "Customer Comments" field of both Sub-Capacity Reports that a migration has occurred, for example, "2097-12345 has migrated to 2817-34567".
 IBM will check to see that the Data Collection % on the first Report plus the Data Collection % on the second Report sum to 95% or more.
-For each product on both Reports IBM will use the higher of the two MSU numbers reported as the billing value for that product that month (capped, if appropriate, by the Full-Capacity MSU value of the target machine).
+For each product appearing on both Reports, IBM will use the higher of the two MSU numbers reported as the billing value for that product that month (capped, if appropriate, by the Full-Capacity MSU value of the target machine).
 Customers must complete the migration within a calendar month.
 The original box should no longer be installed or functional in future months.

 Handling Sub-Capacity Reports for Machine Consolidations